Unraveling Colorado's Cumbres Pass: A High-Altitude Road At Over 10,000 Feet

 The road is pretty steep hitting a 12.76% through some of the ramps: It has a 5.8% approach on the north side and a 4% approach on the south side.

 Is Cumbres Pass in CO open?

-Set high in the San Juan Mountains of Colorado, within the Rio Grande National Forest, access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.
+Set high in the San Juan Mountains of Colorado, within the Rio Grande National Forest, the pass is typically open all year round but short term closures are common in winter due to dangerous weather conditions.
 The pass normally sees a lot of snow, but it is rarely closed.
-“Cumbres” is crest in Spanish.